Bulbophyllum keekee

 Bulbophyllum keekee is a species of orchid in the genus Bulbophyllum, native to New Caledonia.
 It is protected in the northern province.

 The species epithet, keekee, honours Hugh Shaw MacKee, a botanist who collected for over 30 years in New Caledonia.

 Description

 This is a tiny plant and when flowering is no greater than 1 cm high.
 The rounded pseudobulbs are spaced on the rhizome.
 Despite its tiny size, this plant can cover large areas.

 Habitat

-The plant lives at altitude, often on Araucarias.
+The plant lives at elevation, often on Araucarias.